Chaser19/finpulse/README.md

 I also hardened the ingest pipeline so a provider outage never breaks the site: provider calls are wrapped in try/except, invalid responses are ignored, and the file is only overwritten with valid JSON.
 A small “system meta row” (filtered out from the UI) records when ingestion last ran, which is useful during development.

+The ingestion layer now applies a finance-and-policy focus: articles must come from an allowlisted desk (Reuters, Bloomberg, WSJ, Politico, etc.) and match curated macro/markets or policy keyword sets before they’re kept.
+A new NewsAPI adapter supplements Marketaux, Finnhub, and Alpha Vantage so you can blend a second source of wire copy while still filtering out lifestyle or entertainment noise.

 ----

 File guide